-Well, isn't the market just one big collective mind?
+Well, isn't the market, and market flow just the actions of one big collective mind?

-Similar to a murmuration, the market is just the aggregation of individual actors operating off simple inputs (prices, data, narratives) in order to try and avert danger (ie, lose money on the way down or miss out on the way up).
+Similar to a murmuration, the market & market flows are just the aggregation of individual actors operating off simple inputs (prices, data, narratives) in order to try and avert danger (ie, lose money on the way down or miss out on the way up).